-3.7 Engineering Feasibility in the Hornepayne Area
+3.7 Engineering Feasibility in the Ignace Area

-The Township of Hornepayne and the surrounding region is located on the Canadian Shield in an area that is characterized by moderate relief which is amenable for the construction of an APM facility.
-The Hornepayne area contains existing infrastructure that could be used for the APM Project, including a highway and a high-voltage transmission line.
-In addition, Hornepayne has a major rail line that passes through the town which could facilitate the transport of goods and materials to the site.
+The Township of Ignace and the surrounding region is located on the Canadian Shield in an area that is characterized by relatively flat relief, although considerable relief is observed between lakes in most areas, which is amenable for the construction of an APM facility.
+The Ignace area contains existing infrastructure that could be used for the APM Project, including a highway and a high-voltage transmission line.
+In addition, Ignace has a major rail line that passes through the town which could facilitate the transport of goods and materials to the site.

-In order to implement the APM Project at a particular site in the Hornepayne area, it is anticipated that the following infrastructure would be needed:
+In order to implement the APM Project at a particular site in the Ignace area, it is anticipated that the following infrastructure would be needed:

 - Main APM surface facilities including:

 - Used Fuel Packaging Plant

 - Main Shaft, Service Shaft and Ventilation Shaft Complexes

 - o Sealing Materials Compaction Plant

 - Administration Building, Fire Hall and Cafeteria

 - Quality Control Offices and Laboratory

 - Water Treatment Plant

 - Storage Areas and Commons Services

 - A few tens of kilometres of highway to provide access to the APM facility;

 - A few tens of kilometres of high-voltage transmission line to supply up to 32 megawatts of electricity;

-- A few kilometres of water pipe to supply up to 200 cubic metres of water per day;
+- A few kilometres of water pipe to supply 200 cubic metres of water per day;

 - A Centre of Expertise;

-- Provision for accommodation for temporary workers for the limited period of construction; and - An excavation rock storage area within a few tens of kilometres of the APM facility.
+- Provision for accommodations for temporary workers for the limited period of construction; and - An excavation rock storage area within a few tens of kilometres of the APM facility.